 Our clinical research strategy is underpinned by Scotland's exceptional data resources and excellence in e-health research.
 We are therefore well positioned to develop powerful longitudinal patient or disease registries that will both improve health provision as well as enable targeted patient research including clinical trials.
 With these data we can accelerate accurate diagnosis, study the natural history and prognosis of disease, and develop aids to maintain quality of life.
 Current projects include:

-- Speak:Unique - The Voicebank Research Project: Collaboration with Edinburgh Informatics to generate bespoke synthesised voices for patients who have voice difficulties (Phillipa Rewaj).
+- Speak:Unique - The Voicebank Research Project: Collaboration with Edinburgh Informatics to generate bespoke synthesised voices for patients who have voice difficulties Phillipa Rewaj and Lynda Tomarelli

-- CARE-MND: To monitor and improve care and outcomes for motor neurone disease patients (Laura Stephenson).
+- CARE-MND: To monitor and improve care and outcomes for motor neurone disease patients (Judith Newton).

 Many of our laboratory-based studies are focused on stem cells, a particularly strong research area at the University of Edinburgh, the birthplace of Dolly the sheep.
 Current projects include: